alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 ## Download the Nipponbare genome assembly and annotation

-First, we need the reference genome and annotations.
+First, we need to collect our reference genome and annotations.

 ```{bash}
 bash Scripts/download_reference.sh